augusticor/augusticor/README.md

 ## I am Oscar and I'm a software engineer

 + 🔭 I’m currently relaxing my mind
-+ 🌱 I’m currently aming to learn devops
++ 🌱 I’m currently aiming to learn devops and aws

 **Some links related to me:**